 - Digital trust

-Macroeconomic impact of technology
+- Macroeconomic impact of technology

-The full list is below.
+- The full list is below.
 The IDC smart cities team discussed predictions 1, 3, 4, and 10 during a recent webinar.

 Roadblocks to IoT success

 "You see energy savings from the conversion but you don't get benefits from programmability and dimming because you're not adjusting costs based on metered energy," she said.
 Yesner also said that many products from vendors are untested, immature, and oversold.
 In a related IoT prediction, IDC thinks that by 2023, 20% of cybersecurity incidents will stem from Smart City IoT device deployments, which will lead to double-digit increases in cybersecurity software and staff training budgets.
 Cities need a sensor strategy that addresses use cases, data protection and physical and cybersecurity plans, she said.

 More data ethics policies